Sergio Martino - Italy's Unsung Exploitation King

 Perhaps because of Martino’s willingness to experiment and work in different genres, not really allowing himself to be associated with one kind of film in particular, he doesn’t really receive the recognition that he should for his contributions to Italian genre cinema.
 Regardless of whether he was directing a giallo or a gun-ho sci-fi action flick, Martino still directed with flair, style and the desire to give his audiences what they wanted – namely, thrills, chills and cleavage.
-Lots of cleavage.

 Below are several of his most memorable genre titles – while they should certainly not be considered to be his best work – they are nonetheless an indication of his versatility as a director.

 One of Martino’s later gialli, Torso is a lean exercise in atmosphere, sustained tension and elaborately stylish murder sequences.
-Stripping the formula right back to basics enables Martino do away with such hindrances as plot, characterisation and story.
+Stripping the formula right back to basics enables Martino to do away with such hindrances as plot, characterisation and story.
 In their place we have a simple tale of imperilled women and the twisted psycho who is stalking them.
-Scenes of titillating nudity and fairly redundant exposition gradually bleed away once the women reach their villa and the killer starts offing them.
+Scenes of titillating nudity and fairly redundant exposition gradually bleed away once the friends reach their villa and the killer starts offing them.
 One stand out scene features one of the friends stranded in the woods, high on drugs and tripping out, being startled as a mysterious figure emerges menacingly from the mist…

 Island of the Fish Men (1979).
 Lieutenant Claude de Ross (Claudio Cassinelli) and several escaped convicts are shipwrecked on a mysterious island.
 After encountering the ethereal Amanda (Barbara Bach – Short Night of Glass Dolls), Claude is introduced to her scientist father, Professor Ernest Marvin.
 It soon transpires that Marvin has discovered the lost city of Atlantis and is transforming the island’s indigenous people into amphibious deep-sea diving creatures in order to retrieve the treasures of Atlantis.
 Amanda has a psychic link with the creatures and often swims with them at night.
 Wearing very little.